Totally $\Delta$-modular IPs with two non-zeros in most rows: Subdeterminants

 We define $T':=T-\{v_1\}$, and $w':V(T')\to\Z$, where $w'(v_2):=w(v_2)+\sigma(e)\cdot w(v_1)$, and $w'(v):=w(v)$ for $v\in V(T')-\{v_2\}$.
 By the induction hypothesis, it follows that

 \end{proof}

 We remark that \Cref{prop_alt} also follows from the \emph{max-circuit imbalance} of an associated matrix, see~\cite[Proposition~3.2]{ENV22} for a relation between subdeterminants and the imbalance of circuits.
-On the other hand, we are not aware of a proof of \Cref{prop_ocp} based solely on the structure of circuits of the matrix.
+In contrast, we are not aware of a proof of \Cref{prop_ocp} based solely on the structure of circuits of the matrix.